 Children require proper instructions and assistance to master locomotor skills.
 As parents to a toddler, you must act at the right time to help develop these skills in him.
 In order to encourage your child to work on these skills, you need to engage him in games and activities that help in the development of locomotor skills.

-Simple games like ‘Simon says,’ a game in which everybody is supposed to follow the actions of their leader is a great way to encourage physical play that can help build these skills.
-While you are taking a stroll with your child in a park, you can show him different movements like walking on the tiptoe, swinging your arms, slowing down, speeding up or walking sideways, etc. Playing interesting games like relay races and hopscotch with your kids that require more locomotion skills.
-While going for brisk longer walks, you can teach them more challenging skills like galloping.
+Simple games like ‘Simon says’, a game in which everybody is supposed to follow the actions of their leader is a great way to encourage physical play that can help build these skills.
+While you are taking a stroll with your child in a park, you can show him different movements like walking on the tiptoe, swinging your arms, slowing down, speeding up or walking sideways, etc. You can play interesting games like relay race and hopscotch with your kids as these games require more locomotion skills.
+While going for brisk walks, you can teach them more challenging skills like galloping.

 While at home, you can play various games that focus on developing locomotor skills.
 For instance, a game that requires your child to draw different blocks and hop on each of them until he reaches his destination can help him work on his locomotor skills.
 You can also encourage him to perform high knee skipping, marching, or rope skipping while at home.
 You can also tell your child to count how many hops he can do on one foot and then switching to the other.
 Another great game is to jump from one spot to another.